Shrabanti87/Shrabanti.github.io/_pages/publications.md

 * Kennedy, J, ..., **Chowdhury, Shrabanti** et al. Incorporating an expandable multiplexed MRM assay panel focused on normalization of breast cancer microheterogeneity improves the correlation between immuno-MRM-based protein quantification in cancer tissues and prognostic marker classification based on IHC (Near submission)

-* Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P .
+* Petralia, F, ..., **Chowdhury, Shrabanti**, ..., Wang, P .
 Integrated Proteogenomic Characterization of Pediatric Brain Tumors (Under review in **Cell**)

 * Ma, W\*, Kim, S\*, **Chowdhury, Shrabanti**, ..., Wang, P. DreamAI: algorithm for the imputation of proteomics data (Under review in **Nature Methods**).
 R package available in [github](https://github.com/WangLab-MSSM/DreamAI)
 \*Co-first authors

 * Chatterjee, S, **Chowdhury, Shrabanti** and Basu, Sanjib.
 Tests for Association Using Cut Point Based Categorization of Prognostic Variables (Under revision in **JRSSC**)

-* Petralia, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Biotechnology**)
+* Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Biotechnology**)

 * **Chowdhury, Shrabanti**, Lukemire, Joshua and Mandal, Abhyudyay.
 A-ComVar: A Flexible Extension of Common Variance Designs (**Journal of Statistical Theory and Practice**, 2019).